Cyprus tap water: the complete lowdown

 Every drop of bottled water in Cyprus is checked more thoroughly than a teenager’s bedroom before a royal visit. 🤣😂😹

 And the best bit?
-You can grab these lovely bottles of refreshment from any corner shop in Ayia Napa.
+You can grab these lovely bottles of refreshment from any corner shop in Ayia Napa, Protaras, Pernera, Kapparis and Paralimni.
 They’re as common as umbrellas in Manchester! ☔️😉

-Looking forward to posting more cracking blog posts for your upcoming hols in Cyprus.
-Take care!
+Have a cracking hols in Cyprus. 🇨🇾🏖️🌴 Take care!
 Cheers, Markus

 Unknown's avatar